-When we speak of the Camino Sanabrés, Gallego del Sur or Mozarabic, we speak of a pilgrimage path that maintains the essence, still today, of what pilgrims were looking for at the time.
-We refer, without a doubt, to the history, landscapes, gastronomy, hospitality and solitude that surround this route.
-Unlike the roads that have become more popular, Sanabrés is an itinerary for observation and encounter with oneself.
-Reflection and mysticism are the great protagonists of this marvellous route that, in sections, runs between impressive forests of chestnut and oak trees that once sheltered wolves.
+Basically, when we talk about the Sanabres Way, we are talking about a pilgrimage route that still maintains the essence of what the pilgrims were looking for at the time.
+We are referring, without a doubt, to the history, landscapes, gastronomy, hospitality and solitude that surround this route.
+Unlike the paths that have become more popular, Sanabrés is an itinerary for observation and meeting oneself.
+Reflection and mysticism are the great protagonists of this marvellous route which, in sections, runs through impressive forests of chestnut and oak trees.

 Moreover, this route has a wonderful cultural and natural heritage that you will discover as you go along, and you will fall in love with it!

 And this story is over… You know pilgrims, as always, we will be happy to receive your comments or opinions and to answer all the doubts you may have!
 Ah, and for the “perregrinos” pilgrims, all the info here!